 How is Yoga therapeutic?

 Yoga Therapy is the application of yogic tools in the support of healing.
-It is the combination of yoga, mindfulness coaching, and meditation that is intended to be holistic in its approach and customizable for each individual student.
+But, just what is Yoga Therapy?
+In short, it is the combination of yoga, mindfulness coaching, and meditation that is intended to be holistic in its approach and customizable for each individual student.
 Some students seek virtual yoga therapy for physical reasons such as recovering from an injury or an operation and wanting to find ways to adapt their personal practice to support themselves as they are.
 Some students seek yoga therapy for more psychological reasons such as working through habits, or samskaras, that are no longer serving them with the support of yoga.
 It is through the application of the eight limbed path of yoga and the practice of mindfulness that the client is able to find the change they are seeking within themselves.
 This change is not an inherent change in who the client is; yoga does not judge and believes in the divinity within everything.
 The change is in perspective and action.

 Yoga Therapists are not the same as certified mental health psychologists or therapists.
 Yoga Therapists, unlike other mental health therapists, are not concerned with the story that is associated with deeply rooted samskaras.
 It is not within their scope of work to assist the client with the story.
 The yoga therapist is there to support the client with practices to release the samskara and develop new habits and practices that serve them and their goals.